Skip to Content

 Air dry when you can

 The dryer uses a lot of electricity.
-So, if you don’t have to use the dryer, you don’t have to pay for that electricity.
+So, if you don’t have to use the dryer to dry clothes, you don’t have to pay for that electricity.

-Dry whatever you can on the drying rack, rather than drying it in the dryer and using electricty.
+Dry whatever you can on the drying rack, rather than drying it in the dryer and using electricity.

 Clean the dryer lint trap

-But, the lint trap itself, where the dryer lint screen lives, doesn’t get cleaned as often as it should.
+But, the lint trap itself, which houses the dryer lint filter, doesn’t get cleaned as often as it should.
 Please.
-Clean them both and clean then often.
+Clean them both as part of your regular maintenance.

-An unclean dryer lint screen makes the dryer work a lot harder to dry your clothes (similar to how an unchanged air filter makes your HVAC system work harder).
+An unclean dryer lint filter forces the dryer to work a lot harder to dry your clothes (similar to how an unchanged air filter makes your HVAC system work harder).
 And if the dryer is working harder, it’s using more electricity, which is costing you more money.

 Socks on a dryer with a bottle of detergent behind it.